tsedio/tsed/docs/tutorials/templating.md

 A template engine like [EJS](https://ejs.co/) or [Handlebars](https://handlebarsjs.com/) can be used to change the response returned by your endpoint.
 Like Express.js, you need to configure the templating engine so that you can use it later with the @@Render@@ decorator.

-Here is an example of a controller which uses the @@Render@@ decorator:
+Here is an example of a controller using the @@Render@@ decorator:

 <<< @/docs/docs/snippets/controllers/response-templating.ts

-And his view:
+And its view:
 ```html
 <h1><%- name %></h1>
 <div>